Scope of School

-Our school “Application of Neutrons and Synchrotron Radiation in Materials Science with special focus on Fundamental Aspects of Materials” is designed to provide a systematic overview of this field to students from all over Europe.
-The programme will touch all methods mentioned above in a focussed theoretical course.
+Our school “Application of Neutrons and Synchrotron Radiation in Engineering Materials Science” is designed to provide a systematic overview of this field to students from all over Europe.
+The programme will touch all methods mentioned above.

-Furthermore, there will be a bus shuttle for the trip home on Friday that will bring the participants to Utting Station, Munich Main Station or Munich Airport.
+Furthermore, there will be a bus shuttle for the trip home on Friday that will bring the participants to Hamburg Main Station or Hamburg Airport.

 The language of the school will be English.

-The speakers will provide manuscripts of their lectures which will be compiled on a USB stick.
-In addition a reference book will be supplied to all participants.
+The manuscripts of all lectures will be compiled on a USB stick.
+In addition, the book "Neutrons and Synchrotron Radiation in Engineering Materials Science", which has resulted from previous summer and autumn schools, will be provided for all participants.

 Students may take an exam to get ECTS credit points.